DragonJoker/Castor3D/README.md

 Castor3D
 ========

-Castor3D is a 3D engine written in C++.
+Castor3D is a 3D engine written in C++ 14.
 It works on Windows and also on GNU/Linux.
 It uses OpenGL (with GLSL).